wballard/starphleet/index.md

   $ git clone https://github.com/wballard/starphleet.git
   $ cd starphleet
   ```

+Starphleet is configured entirely by environmental variables.
+We are big fans of environment variables, as they save you from the chore of repeatedly typing the same text.

 1. Set the environment variable for the Git URL to your Starphleet headquarters, which is a git repository providing operating instructions for your ships (virtual machine instances) and associated [Linux containers](https://linuxcontainers.org/).
 We suggest you start by forking our [base headquarters](https://github.com/wballard/starphleet.headquarters.git).
 Your headquarters git URL **must be network reachable** from your hosting cloud, making [public git hosting services](https://github.com/) a natural fit for Starphleet.